-The first is supply.
-It includes financial resources in most typologies (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), but also staff and staffing levels (Alber, 1995) as well as bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
+Most typologies under analysis, incorporate the dimension of supply.
+Indicators in this dimension include financial resources(Alber, 1995; Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017; Kraus et al., 2010), but also staff and staffing levels (Alber, 1995) as well as bed density in institutional LTC (Alber, 1995; Damiani et al., 2011).
 Furthermore, the type of provision is often included in the supply dimension and operationalized via the percentage of people in ambulatory or residential care settings (Alber, 1995; Damiani et al., 2011; Halásková et al., 2017).
-We therefore use LTC expenditure (health) per capita in US$ of purchasing power parities as a measure of financial input into the system.
-It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADL)” like bathing, dressing or eating).
+As a measure of financial input into the system we therefore use LTC expenditure (health) per capita in US$ of purchasing power parities It includes all expenditure on bodily related LTC, mainly on “(basic) Activities of daily living (ADL)” like bathing, dressing or eating).
 We would have liked to include LTC expenditure (social) as well, which includes “instrumental activities of daily living (IADL), which would have given the LTC system expenditure a broader scope (Halásková et al., 2017).
 Unfortunately, data availability was extremely limited in this dimension.
-We further include the number of LTC beds per 1000 population aged 65 or older as institutional supply of services and the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older as a measure of actual supply of spots in these facilities.
+Institutional supply of services was measured by the number of LTC beds per 1000 population aged 65 or older while we measured the actual supply of spots in these facilities bythe number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older

 II.
 Public-Private Mix